tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 - And so on!

 ![map_data_points](./map_data_points.png 'map_data_points')
 Figure 2.
-QGIS-renedered OpenStreetMap visualization containing elephant tracking data.
+QGIS-rendered OpenStreetMap visualization containing elephant tracking data.

 QGIS also has built-in features that allow for the creation of custom geometries to visualize and further analyze.
 As shown above (Figure 2), the OpenStreetMap layer reveals the defined border of Dassioko Village.